+Applications for an Alumni Borrower's card are available at the Circulation Desk.
+For more information on Alumni borrowing, please check the Library's web site at http://law.rwu.edu/Law+Library/ Library+Guide/Alumni+borrowing.htm.
 RENEWALS.
 Most items not requested by another patron may be renewed once.
 Patrons may renew material via the telephone when full-time staff are available.
+To renew via the telephone, call the Circulaton Desk at 254-4546.
 Overdue materials may not be renewed.